 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

 Regulation FD Disclosure.

-On June 3, 2020, the Company posted to the Investors & Media section of the Companys website at www.cabalettabio.com an updated corporate presentation providing a corporate overview and updated development plan (the Corporate Presentation).
+On February 20, 2020, Cabaletta Bio, Inc., a Delaware corporation (the Company), posted to the Investors & Media section of the Companys website at www.cabalettabio.com an updated corporate presentation providing a corporate overview (the Corporate Presentation).
 A copy of the Corporate Presentation is attached hereto as Exhibit 99.1 and is incorporated by reference into this Item 7.01 of this Current Report on Form 8-K.

 The information contained in Item 7.01 of this Current Report on Form 8-K is being furnished and shall not be deemed to be filed for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the Exchange Act), or otherwise subject to the liabilities of that section and shall not be incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as shall be expressly set forth by specific reference in such filing.

 |Item 9.01.|| |

 Financial Statements and Exhibits.

 |99.1||Cabaletta Bio, Inc. Corporate Presentation, dated February 20, 2020.|